 First, examine your results from the tools mentioned above.
 What type of files do you have listed under “Leverage browsing caching” and “Add Expire headers”?
-The following are just a few examples of types of files you may have:
+The following are just a few examples of types of files you may have the following:

 - images: jpg, gif, png

-Keep in mind about how often you change your different files, and then decide for how long they can be cached in your visitor’s browser.
-Your options include:
+Keep in mind about how often you change your different files.
+Then, you can decide for how long they can be cached in your visitor’s browser.
+Your options include the following:

 At this time, don’t add anything in your htaccess file.
 First observe each of the file types below, and change the caching times to suit your website.

 Expire Headers for Your Favicon

 Files that very rarely change, such as your favicon, you can set a very far future expiry date.
 The code for your favicon would look like this: